NVIDIA/cuda-samples/Samples/reduction/README.md

 ## Description

 A parallel sum reduction that computes the sum of a large arrays of values.
-This sample demonstrates several important optimization strategies for Data-Parallel Algorithms like reduction.
+This sample demonstrates several important optimization strategies for Data-Parallel Algorithms like reduction using shared memory, __shfl_down_sync, __reduce_add_sync and cooperative_groups reduce.

 ## Key Concepts